U.S. reimposes Iran sanctions, Tehran decries 'bullying'

 The Belgium-based SWIFT financial messaging service said it is suspending some unspecified Iranian banks’ access to its messaging system in the interests of the stability and integrity of the global financial system.

-The head of Iran’s Central Bank, Abdolnassr Hemmati, said the country has taken necessary banking measures to continue trade with its partners after the U.S. move, Iranian state TV said.
+The head of Iran’s Central Bank, Abdolnassr Hemmati, said the country has taken necessary banking measures to continue trade after the U.S. move, Iranian state TV said.

-Trump announced in May his government was withdrawing from what he called the “worst ever” agreement negotiated by the United States.
-The other parties to the deal - Britain, France, Germany, China and Russia - say they will not leave.

 The European Union, France, Germany and Britain said they regretted the U.S. decision and would seek to protect European companies doing legitimate business with Tehran.